AchilleSalaun/starter-academic/content/home/coffee.md

 ---

-The recent pandemy definitely taught us that social relationships are precious both from a personal and scientific point of view.
+The recent pandemic definitely taught us that social relationships are precious both from a personal and scientific point of view.
-Therefore, here is a small suggestion of topics I would be happy to discuss if we meet around a cup of coffee (it can be a glass of water as well):
+Therefore, here is a small suggestion of topics I would be happy to discuss if we meet around a cup of coffee (it can be a glass of water as well)!

 <div class="clearfix">
   <div class="txt-container-l">
-    Of course, we can chat about <strong>science</strong>.
+    Of course, we can chat about <strong>research</strong>.
-    I would be glad to know more about your current research and answer any of your questions about mine.
+    I would be glad to know more about your current works and answer any of your questions about mine
+    (but you can already start by asking them there :point_right:
+    <a href="mailto:achillesalaun@gmail.com">{{< icon name="envelope"  pack="fas" >}}</a>).
   </div>
   <div class="img-container-r">
   {{<figure src="science_mini.png">}}